Peer Advisor Experience

 There are many functions peer advisors perform in assisting students in problem-solving and in their conceptual development.
-By getting involved in peer education system students enhance skills and ability related to their role as guides, mentors, advisors, manager, leaders, role models (Simpson, 2014).
+By getting involved in a peer education system, students enhance skills and ability related to their role as guides, mentors, advisors, manager, leaders, role models (Simpson, 2014).
 While the relationship of the student mentor must be professional, it is important that peer advisors act as role models rather than authority figures (Ownby, 2003).
 The peer leaders learn to “influence without authority”.
 They relate to the students in the group as peers, understand how they learn, and explain material in ways that connect with them (Gosser & Roth, 1998).
 This implies a certain degree of empathy, affinity, sympathy between advisors and advisees, in the end maybe even friendship.
-This special friendship requires ―trust, frankness, and authenticity (Wunsch, 1994, 95).
-Beyond these personal qualities, ―mentors require human relations skills such as attentive listening, assertiveness, feedback methods, and positive reinforcement techniques (Wunsch, 1994, 30).
-When such a relationship is in place, the effects are positive, and lead to successful outcomes for both the students involved (Ownby, 2003).
+This special friendship requires trust, frankness, and authenticity (Wunsch, 1994, 95).
+Beyond these personal qualities, mentors require human relations skills such as attentive listening, assertiveness, feedback methods, and positive reinforcement techniques (Wunsch, 1994, 30).
+When such a relationship is in place, the effects are positive, and lead to successful outcomes for both the peer advisors and advisees (Ownby, 2003).

 This section focuses on the following aspects of the advisor experience: